 It is a Class B felony if a person has been convicted of a felony failure to register as a sex offender in this state or pursuant to the laws of another state on two or more prior occasions.
 (Note: Under the 2011 enacted legislation, it does not appear that a federal conviction for FTR qualifies under this provision, see RCW 9A.44.132).

-An offender required to register for a sex offense other than a felony who knowingly fails to comply with any of the requirements of RCW 9A.44.130 is guilty of failure to register as a sex offender, a gross misdemeanor.
+It is a gross misdemeanor for an adult offender required to register for a sex offense other than a felony who knowingly fails to comply with any of the requirements of RCW 9A.44.130(1)(a).